thamilthedal/thamilthedal/README.md

 ## Currently Working on
 - Building a journal file from ANSYS Fluent case file for easier automation of cases within supercritical CLI
 - **_foamMeshToFluent3D_** and optimize it to run faster than in-built OpenFOAM converter
-- parametric study in supercritical CLI for batching multiple cases
+- parametric study in supercritical CLI for batching multiple cases.
+- Learning to work on CHAPSim to run DNS on supercritical heat transfer.

 ## Previously Worked on
 - Supercritical CLI migrated to OpenHPC Cluster from ROCKS.